 - Copan Ruins is in Honduras so if you are traveling from Guatemala to Copan Ruins you need to take your passport!
 They also have a different currency (more about that later).

 - Compared to Antigua the Copan Ruins area it’s really cheap!

 - The bus journey should take around 8 hours but especially coming back through Guatemala City it can take a lot longer!

-- Copan Ruines a lot hotter than Antigua so don’t forget to pack your shorts and sunscreen!
+- Copan Ruines is a lot hotter than Antigua so don’t forget to pack your shorts and sunscreen!